Do you know what really sucks? Buying something only to realise later it isn’t as good as you thought it would be.

 What to cover in a copywriter brief

-At a bare minimum, a good brief should include these 10 things:
+At a bare minimum, a good brief should include these 10 things.

-#1 Company and contact details
+1. Provide company and contact details

 A new website?
 An email campaign?
 A blog or social media post?
 Direct mail?
 The type of media will influence the writing style and approach that’s needed.

-#3 Why does your business needs this media?
+3. Why your business needs this

 You could want to promote a product or offer, raise or push brand awareness, engage your audience, or introduce a new service.
 A single piece of media can have more than one purpose, so the more detail about why it’s needed, the better.

-#5 Who’s your target audience?
+5. Who’s your target audience?

 It’s good marketing and content communication to identify an audience’s problem, and then help solve it.
-A brief should include notes on the audience’s pain point and how your product or service is the solution.
+A brief should include notes on the customer’s pain point and how your product or service is the solution.

-#7 What action do you want the audience to take?
+7. What action do you want the audience to take?

 After your audience has consumed your media, what do you want them to do?
 It might be buy a product, sign up to something, read something else, or even pick up the phone to call your company.
 Be specific about the result you want for the best chance of achieving it.

-#8 What documentation do you have?
+8. What documentation do you have?

-Use documentation to instil trust and strengthen the relationship between brand and audience.
-Documentation could be, research, case studies or testimonials.
-Detail these in the brief or just provide links to the information.
+Use documentation to instill trust and strengthen the relationship between brand and audience.
+Documentation could be:

-#9 SEO considerations
+9. SEO considerations

-But Rose, you didn’t ask about budget?
+But Rose, you didn’t mention anything about budget?

 Correct.
 I did not.
 By the time you reach the briefing stage, stuff like budget and payment schedules should have been agreed.